What is the voice of the customer?

 Creating an effective VoC process is at the core of any successful customer experience programme.
 Think of it this way—customer experiences are what you deliver.
 Voice of the customer tells you how those experiences actually land.

-A well run voice of the customer programme your organisation to create great experiences when customers engage with your brand.
+A well-run voice of the customer programme teaches your organisation how to create great experiences when customers engage with your brand.
 By deeply listening to customers and acting on the insights you gain, you can build a truly customer-centric business.

 Implementing a voice of the customer programme is critical to the success of your business.
 Not only does it provide insights that can help you improve customer engagement and retention, but it also demonstrates to customers that you’re listening and acting on their needs and expectations.